Software-Engineering-Jagiellonian/django-celery-frege/documentation/DESIGNDOC.md

 ![Data-flow](./data-flow.svg "dataflow")

-The data flow is mostly similar to the one employed by the current solution, with the exception of services merged by Frege- (`downloader` + `extractor` were combined in `process_repo_task`).
+The data flow is mostly similar to the one employed by the current solution, with the exception of services merged by Frege (`downloader` + `extractor` were combined in `process_repo_task`).

 ## System overview